Home โ€บ Destinations โ€บ Europe โ€บ Malta

 A highlight of any trip to Valletta is the daily, ceremonial firing of the cannonball.
 It happens at 12 noon and 4 pm Monday through Saturday at the Saluting Battery.
 The cannon saluting started centuries ago but faded away until 2004 when the cannons were restored.

 If you want a good view of the cannons being fired, pay EUR3.
-If you don’t intend to pay, don’t arrive at the last minute as crowds gather in the Upper Barrakka Gardens overlooking the Saluting Battery.
+If you don’t intend to pay, arrive early as crowds gather in the Upper Barrakka Gardens overlooking the Saluting Battery.
 A good viewpoint becomes hard to find.

 Cannonball firing